Flaky biscuits with no grains and paleo friendly? It IS possible! These tender, melt in your mouth biscuits will not disappoint!

 Step 3: Arrange in desired pan, keeping the edges near to each other to help them ‘lift’ each other up!

 Want some yummy soups to serve with these paleo biscuits?

-- Keto Instant Pot Bacon Cheeseburger Soup
+- Keto Instant Pot Bacon Cheeseburger Soup is a crowd favorite!

 Flaky Paleo Biscuits Recipe:

 If you try these tender biscuits, let me know in the comments below!

 Flaky Paleo Biscuits

 Buttery and flaky grain free biscuits will be the star of the table!

 - 1/4 cup potato starch or tapioca starch